canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 npm install -g @canvas-js/cli
 ```

-Copy the code above into a file called spec.canvas.js, and start a node:
+Copy the code above into a file called spec.canvas.js, or run `canvas init spec.canvas.js` to automatically generate it.
+Then, start a node:

 ```
 canvas run spec.canvas.js --unchecked
 ```

-By default, every message is signed with the block hash of a recent Ethereum block, to prevent long-range replay attacks.
-However, checking the block hash requires an API, so we'll skip it for now, by running in "unchecked" mode.
+Why the `--unchecked` flag?
+For applications that use on-chain identity, every message is signed with the block hash of a recent Ethereum block, which allows actions to read from the state of the blockchain at the moment the user signed them.
+However, this is totally optional, and checking for blocks requires access to synchronized blockchain node (like Infura), so we skip this step, by skipping any blockhash checking.

 ```
 % canvas run example.canvas.js --unchecked
 ✦ Using development mode.
 Actions will be signed with the spec's filename, not IPFS hash.
 ✦ Using in-memory model database.
 Data will not be saved between runs.
-✦ To persist data, install the spec with: canvas install /spec.canvas.js
+✦ To persist data, install the spec with: canvas install spec.canvas.js

 Serving file:///spec.canvas.js on port 8000:
 └ GET http://localhost:8000/